TheMidnightHammer/HammerEngine/README.md

 Developer Friendly: Designed for rapid prototyping without sacrificing performance.

-# Build and run demos
+# Run demos

+## Linux

 1. To build Hammer Engine you will need to install vulkan, vulkan validation layers, spirv tools and stb.

 `sudo apt-get install libvulkan-dev vulkan-tools vulkan-validationlayers spirv-tools libstb-dev`

 2. Test your vulkan install

 `vkcube`

-3. You will need to clone the latest version of Hammer Engine `git clone https://github.com/MidnightHammer-code/HammerEngine.git`
+3. You will need to clone the latest version of Hammer Engine

+`git clone https://github.com/MidnightHammer-code/HammerEngine.git`

-4. Go in the HammerEngine/tests/3d_world folder or any other test `cd HammerEngine/tests/3d_world/`
+4. Go in the HammerEngine/tests/3d_world folder or any other test

+`cd HammerEngine/tests/3d_world/`

-5. Make a folder called build and go in the build folder `mkdir build && cd build`
+5. Make a folder called build and go in the build folder

+`mkdir build && cd build`

-6. Run Cmake and make to prepare the build and build it using all available cores `cmake .. && make -j(nproc)`
+6. Run Cmake and make to prepare the build and build it using all available cores

+`cmake .. && make -j(nproc)`

-7. Move the executable to the main test folder and go to the main test folder `mv voxel_Engine .. && cd ..`
+7. Move the executable to the main demo folder and go to the main demo folder

+`mv voxel_Engine .. && cd ..`

 8. Run the test

 `./voxel_Engine`

+## Windows & macOS

+We are currently looking for contributors to help establish build instructions for Windows and macOS.
+If you have successfully compiled Hammer Engine on these platforms, please consider submitting a Pull Request or opening an issue with your steps!

 # Want to contribute?
 We are looking for contributors!
 Since we are in the alpha/beta stage, now is the best time to help shape the engine's architecture.
 We are especially looking for help with: